Mesothelioma Surgery

 The Mesothelioma Veterans Center has no affiliation with and is not endorsed or sponsored by Dr. Robert B. Cameron.
 The contact information above is listed for informational purposes only.
 You have the right to contact Dr. Cameron directly.

-EPP vs P/D for Mesothelioma
+EPP vs. P/D for Mesothelioma

 Dr. Raja Flores has argued that there is a place for the EPP and the P/D. According to him, the right surgery depends on the specific patient.
-Older patients may benefit more with both lungs.
+Older patients may benefit more from both lungs.
 Late-stage patients may benefit more from EPP.

 Yet the same has been true of novel approaches to P/D. There is a middle ground to these treatments that depend on each unique diagnosis.